Ilusion9/player-activity-sm/README.md

 # Player activity
-This plugin will display informations of player's activity on the server.
+This plugin will display informations about the players activity on the server.

 Alliedmods: https://forums.alliedmods.net/showthread.php?p=2625964